SimpleELN-Team/SimpleELN-Documentation/source/installation/personal/installer.rst

             Here is a step-by-step guide to installing SimpleELN **Personal Edition** on Linux using the DEB or RPM file:

-            1. Download the installer application file (SimpleELN-Personal-linux-{arch}-{version}.deb or SimpleELN-Personal-linux-{arch}-{version}.rpm for Linux) from the official website or a trusted source
+            1. Download the installer application file (:custom-color-primary-bold:`SimpleELN-Personal-linux-{arch}-{version}.deb` or :custom-color-primary-bold:`SimpleELN-Personal-linux-{arch}-{version}.rpm` for Linux) from the official website or a trusted source
             #.
 Install the downloaded package.

                 a.
 Installation Guide for Debian and Debian-derived Linux distributions